 Speak with an alum.
 Ask CET to put you in touch with an alum who can share their ideas about fundraising, and tell you about their experience on the program.

 Be creative with filling in the funding gaps.
 Try to squeeze in a part-time job during school breaks or offer to babysit or do yardwork for a neighbor on the weekends.
 Crafty?
 Create artwork, cards, accessories, treats, or other hand-made items that you can sell or give as personalized gifts instead of buying presents.
 Ask for luggage for your birthday or an upcoming holiday or look for a local business willing to sponsor your program.
 Take a close look at your current budget to see if there are extraneous expenses you can cut down on.
-For every latte you forgo now, imagine yourself trekking along the Great Wall of China, seeing the works of Italian Renaissance masters, or listening to live flamenco music in Spain.

 Understand what is and what is not included in the program’s cost.
 Housing, airfare, supplemental excursions, textbooks, and visa expenses can all add quite a bit to a program’s bottom line.
 When you’re evaluating options, make sure you are comparing apples to apples.
 A program that includes a lot of extras may look expensive but might actually be the most affordable option once out-of-pocket costs have been factored in to the fees of other programs.